juxor/afaq/markdown/secH2.md

 practical experience learn the best way.
-The revolution is at the same time the opportunity and justification for it."_ Rather than _"dictate to the future, to prescribe its mode of conduct"_, Berkman argued that his _"purpose is to suggest, in board outline the principles which must animate the revolution, the general lines of action it should follow if it is to accomplish its aim - the reconstruction of society on a foundation of freedom and equality."_ [**Op.
+The revolution is at the same time the opportunity and justification for it."_ Rather than _"dictate to the future, to prescribe its mode of conduct"_, Berkman argued that his _"purpose is to suggest, in broad outline the principles which must animate the revolution, the general lines of action it should follow if it is to accomplish its aim - the reconstruction of society on a foundation of freedom and equality."_ [**Op.
 Cit.**, p.
 215 and p.
 230]